-Is it right to allow a child who is off school with a sickness bug to come in and take a Year 6 Sats exam paper
+Is it right for a headteacher to allow a child who is off school with a sickness bug to come in and take a Year 6 Sats exam paper in his office, with a sick bucket provided?

 A. No way, Nor is it right for the parent to let it happen.
 Both should feel ashamed of themselves.
 A sick child should be cared for at home.
 I would put money on this being a child expected to get a level 5.
 The parent wanted the prestige of saying their child got a 5 and the head wanted hisher results.
 Did this take place in an area where the child's secondary school had already been decided by an 11-plus exam?
 In such areas Sats only benefit the school.
 The paper cannot be sat a few days later in case this gives the child an unfair advantage, but sitting alone in the head's office could also give an unfair advantage.
 If the head is desperate enough to sit with a child and sick bucket, then they are desperate enough to cheat.